rfurno/roblox_gl/docs/product.md

 Baked but **not** enabled: `DUNGEON3`, `DUNGEON7`, `DUNGEON8`.
 Live dungeon generation (`DungeonMaterializer*`) is disabled; mazes are pre-placed rooms.

-The Destinations button in Depart is currently **Studio-only**.
-Testers/live players need another entry (hub survey-trip models exist as art).
+The Destinations button in Depart is **Studio-only** (test skip).
+Testers/live enter a site by walking the hub `DungeonEntryDoorway` volume.
+Survey-trip models are art around those volumes.
+Coconana and Blackthorn walk-ins are on; Buzzing Plains is parked.

 ---